-almost forty tips to help you when composing and running your
+here are almost forty tips to help you when composing and running

-batch files.
-If you get experienced at writing them, you will find
+your batch files.
+As you get experienced at writing them, you will

-documentation so you may adapt to your system what is discussed
+to the appropriate documentation so you may adapt

 INFORMATION BELOW MAY NOT BE REPRODUCED